 Week 2: Model Workshop

-Started in 2017, this new model-building workshop is open to high school students who have participated in HiArch in previous summers, as well as new students looking to enroll in the program for a full two weeks.
+This model-building workshop is open to high school students who have participated in HiArch in previous summers, as well as new students looking to enroll in the program for a full two weeks.
 Utilizing UIC’s state of the art wood, metal, and digital fabrication facilities, participants in this advanced studio will learn a variety of model-making techniques.
 In-depth workshops, demonstrations, and experimentation sessions will help students become familiar with the types of tools and technologies that are used in the field of architecture.
 The Model Workshop also includes guest presentations by local fabricators and designers.
 There will be time at the end of the day to discuss each student's efforts with fellow participants and the faculty.
 There is no homework—instructors will assign only what can be completed by the end of each day in studio.

 HiArch is also on Facebook